-Well-made documentaries captivate us and promote discussion on a variety of topics.
-They are a great resource for educating ourselves on various matters.
+Well-made documentaries captivate us and promote discussion of the topics that they feature.
+They are a great resource for educating ourselves on topics and issues that matter.

 Watching documentaries benefits you in the following ways:

-Simon Kilmurry, executive director of the International Documentary Association, sums up the social importance of documentary films as such:
+Simon Kilmurry, Executive Director of the International Documentary Association, sums up the social importance of documentary films:

-YouTube provides one of the best venues for watching documentaries for free, so we’ve chosen 32 of the best documentaries on YouTube and listed them for today’s post.
+And YouTube provides one of the best venues for watching documentaries for free.
+So we’ve chosen 45 of the best documentaries on YouTube and collected them for today’s post.

-These films are selected for their ability to inspire and promote a new way of thinking.
-All these films help you learn something new about social issues, notable personalities, and the world we live in.
+These films are selected for their ability to promote a new way of thinking.
+All these let you learn something new about social issues, notable personalities, and the world we live in.